leolisitsyn/Predicting_Scalar_Coupling_Constant/README.md

 Other features like dihedral angles and further distances were not taken because of computational costs.

-Decision tree gives nice results but has a tendency to overfit, while neural network gives a nice predictions for large interactions and sufficient mistakes for small ones.
+Decision tree gives nice results but has a tendency to overfit, while neural network gives a nice predictions for large interactions and sufficient mistakes for small ones beacuse other atoms are involved in interaction.